critical-path/py-limits/README.md

 ## Using py-limits: Detailed instructions

-To obtain rate limits for GitHub's core API, run limits with or without the --core option.
+To display rate limits for GitHub's core API, run limits with or without the --core option.

 ```
 limits
 limits --core
 ```

-To obtain rate limits for GitHub's search API, run limits with the --search option.
+To display rate limits for GitHub's search API, run limits with the --search option.

 ```
 limits --search
 ```

-To obtain rate limits for GitHub's GraphQL API, run limits with the --graphqpl option.
+To display rate limits for GitHub's GraphQL API, run limits with the --graphqpl option.

 ```
 limits --graphql